 PennantPark Floating Rate Capital Ltd. has entered into the Investment Management Agreement with the Investment Adviser under which the Investment Adviser, subject to the overall supervision of Company's board of directors, manages the day-to-day operations of and provides investment advisory services to the Company.
 Mr. Penn, our Chairman and Chief Executive Officer, is the managing member and a senior investment professional of, and has a financial and controlling interests in PennantPark Investment Advisers.
-The Company, through the Investment Adviser, manages day-to-day operations of and provides investment advisory services to Funding I under its collateral management agreement.
-Funding I's collateral management agreement does not affect the management or incentive fees that we pay to the Investment Adviser on a consolidated basis.
+The Company, the Investment Adviser, manages day-to-day operations of and provides investment advisory services to Funding I under its collateral management agreement.
+Funding I's collateral management agreement dovisor on a consolidated basis.
 Under the terms of our Investment Agreement, PennantPark Investment Advisers: